-29. How are deans (primary and secondary) of a faculty member jointly appointed in two colleges informed of the process?
+32. How are deans (primary and secondary) of a faculty member jointly appointed in two colleges informed of the process?

-For faculty members holding joint appointments in two colleges, the dean of the primary college must consult with the dean of the secondary college before writing his or her letter for any promotion or tenure review and copy the secondary on all communications.
-(Page 21, V. F.4.)
+For faculty members holding joint appointments in two colleges, the dean of the primary college must consult with the dean of the secondary college before writing their letter for any promotion or tenure review and copy the secondary on all communications.
+(Pages 21, V. F.4.)